nl en

 Yes, you can.
 It should be clear in the applications that these are separate projects.
 This means there is no overlap in content and budget between the different projects.

-Can I apply to more than one scheme for one project?
+Can I apply to more than one scheme for the same project?

 No, you cannot.
 The application will be rejected.